What is the average lifespan of a regular (3-tab) shingle roof?

-The expected lifespan of a 3-tab asphalt shingle roof, often called a 20-year shingle roof, is 15 to 18 years in Florida.
+The expected lifespan of a 3-tab asphalt shingle roof, often called a 20-year shingle roof, is 16 to 22 years in Florida, with an average of 19 years.
 Why does a roof shingle with a 20-year manufacturer’s warranty typically last less than 20 years?
 Because the warranty is against “manufacturer’s defects” during the period of the warranty, not for the actual life of the roofing components used, of which the shingles are just one component.
 Poor workmanship by the roofing contractor is often determined to be the cause of early failure of a roof if a claim is made against a roofing material manufacturer.

 • Color of roof - A dark roof absorbs more heat, which shortens the lifespan.